lhehnke/crime-data/README.md

     * race
     * method of execution

-using data on N = 5455 executions in the US from 1801 to 1900.
+using the above data on executions in the US from 1801 to 1900.

-Data source: www.deathpenaltyusa.org

 Example map: